Caseproof/memberpress-areyouahuman/README.md

-MemberPress: Are You a Human
+MemberPress: Are You a Human (DEPRECATED - NO LONGER SUPPORTED)
 ============================

 This is an add-on for MemberPress that enforces an "Are You a Human" game on each registration page.